BalduinLandolt/Sammlung-Toole/docs/CITAVI-README.md

-# Sammlung-Toole-Metadata in Citavi
+# MIMIR-Metadata in Citavi

-Export metadata from Sammlung-Toole and import in Citavi.
+Export metadata from MIMIR and import in Citavi.

 ## Export citavified data to CSV